 - Warranties specifically exclude claims involving carpet which has been cut and installed with visible manufacturing defects.

 For the installation of carpet, manufacturers often refer carpet installers to the installation guidelines of the CRI – Carpet and Rug Institute.
 Even with these manufactures they will usually have additional installation guidelines for some of their products.
-The manufactures guidelines for a stretch-in carpet and a glue-down carpet may refer to different tolerances so again a carpet installer must be familiar with the installation guidelines for the product being installed.
+The manufactures guidelines on Pete’s article for a stretch-in carpet and a glue-down carpet may refer to different tolerances so again a carpet installer must be familiar with the installation guidelines for the product being installed.

 Carpet is a textile product and manufacturers establish tolerances for their products.
 Most manufacturers consider their tolerances to be within normal limits for the product and do not consider them to be manufacturing defects.